 All this activity is very exciting, especially because it will help create and fortify an atmosphere that is much more like our own.
 This is when terraforming Mars can begin in earnest.

 After about 100 years of effort, the skies across the Red Planet will actually be bluer than those of Earth.
 That’s because of how thick its once thin atmosphere will become.

-Finally, we’d begin seeing the growth of now native trees and other planets.
-These would most likely start growing along Mars’ mountain ranges before the trend would hit lower elevations.
+Finally, we’d begin seeing the growth of new native trees and other planets.
+These would most likely start growing along with Mars’ mountain ranges before the trend would hit lower elevations.

 Most important of all, the combination of a strong atmosphere, heat, and plant life would mean humans could finally venture outdoors and enjoy this Martian world without worrying about dangerous temperatures or a lethal amount of pressure.